farrynk/rulebook/docs/7_season-overview.md

     - **7.1.8.5**&emsp;If a GM has more than 1 player in the same round (determined by MMR), they will be forced to use a pick higher than the current if the GM doesn’t have enough picks in that round.
 They can also choose to cut one player.
 They can not use a lower pick to keep a player.

-- **7.1.9**&emsp;If a GM does not have enough picks available in that tier’s draft, they must give up current players to waivers/free agency to accommodate.
+- **7.1.9**&emsp;If a GM does not have enough picks available in that tier’s draft, they must give up current players to free agency to accommodate.

 - **7.1.10**&emsp;There may be Admin overrulings to trades made during the season for trades out of the ordinary, at the Admins’ discretion.